Supported living

 Moving into your own home for the first time?

-We’ll support you in finding accommodation with local housing associations or private landlords that’s already suited to your needs, or can easily be adapted to meet them.
+We’ll support you in finding suitable housing with local housing associations or private landlords.
+Suitable housing means something that already meets your needs or something that can easily be adapted to meet them.

 Housing

-Hft has a dedicated housing department that manages our supported living tenancies, and also acts as a management agency for third party landlords.
+We have a dedicated housing department that manages our supported living tenancies.
+They also act as a management agency for third party landlords.

-- Hft can lease properties from Private Landlords and Housing Associations, which allows us to offer them as supported living services for people we support.
+We can lease properties from Private Landlords and Housing Associations.
+This allows us to offer them as supported living services for people we support.

-We can also support people with learning disabilities and their families to find appropriate accommodation to lease directly from a Housing Association or a Private Landlord.
-Our regional teams can support and advise on what is affordable if the person in question is eligible to claim housing benefit.
+We can also support learning disabled people and their families to lease directly from a Housing Association or a Private Landlord.
+Our regional teams can give advice about what’s affordable if the person can claim housing benefit.

 Staffing

-Finding the right staff is important.
-It’s not just about finding someone that does a good job, but finding someone who ideally shares the same interests and enjoys the same things as the person they’re supporting – someone that they’ll like spending time with.
+Finding the right support staff is important.
+It’s not just about finding someone who does a good job.
+It’s about finding someone who shares the same interests as the person they’re supporting – someone that you’ll like spending time with.

-We also take the time to make sure that our staff are fully trained in person-centred active support so that they’re able to help the people they support enjoy higher levels of inclusion, independence and choice.
-It’s a style of support that we know leads to great outcomes for the people we support.
+We make sure that our staff are fully trained in person-centred active support.
+This means they’ll be able to help you enjoy higher levels of inclusion, independence and choice.
+It’s a style of support that we know leads to great outcomes for the people we work with.

 Personal care

 We’re registered as a domiciliary care provider, meaning we can provide personal care in people’s own homes.
-We take the standard of care and support we offer very seriously, which is why all our supported living accommodation is run to meet the standards set out by the Care Quality Commission (CQC), who regulate care provision in England.
+We take the standard of care and support we offer very seriously.
+This is why we run all our supported living accommodation to meet the standards set out by the Care Quality Commission (CQC), who regulate care provision in England.

 See the ratings our registered services have received from the CQC.